 Why do we need to celebrate National Single Parent’s Day?
 Every single day in the U.S. 12 million mothers and fathers raise children as single parents.
 The average person might be able to tell you when International Talk Like A Pirate Day, Pi Day, or even Pizza Day, but they can’t tell you when National Single Parent’s Day is.

 The biggest struggle I faced as a single parent was managing my finances.
 According to data from the 2013 U.S. Census Bureau, the median household income for single mothers was $26,300.
+Of course, there are some mothers out there who will earn more than that, especially if they’re investing in astrazeneca shares on the stock market as that’s sure to bring in a hefty income, but for the most part, single mothers are on a pretty average income.
 The median household income for a married couple is $84,000, nearly three times that of single mother households.
 Sadly almost half of the single mother households have incomes of less than $25,000.
 In many cases the average cost of childcare for non-school age children was nearly 40% of the median income of a single mom household.
 If a single parent is paying out almost 40% of their income in childcare, it leaves very little for housing, food, and other necessities (like the clothing that they outgrow every couple of months).
 There are some solutions to making extra money like having a side hustle or even releasing equity from your home to get a much-needed cash injection.
 However, it’s important to get independent advice when thinking about releasing equity from your home so you know exactly what you’re getting yourself into.
 A lot of single parents I know end up working two jobs just to make ends meet so if releasing equity is an option, then I think it should be considered.

 Helping out a single parent and honoring them on National Single Parent’s Day is simple.
 You could encourage a single parent by volunteering an afternoon of childcare, helping with errands, host a play date, or even something as simple as a cooking dinner.
 Many single parents who don’t have family living close by are grateful for any help or assistance that they can get.